 We made multiple loaves with each bread maker, rating and scoring the quality of the white bread, whole wheat bread, and gluten-free produced by each machine, looking for even color, good crust, and overall appearance.
 We also had a panel of judges rate the taste of each bread and ranked and compared the ease of use and the amount of work required to clean each machine out after you are done baking bread.

 Bread machines aren't the most technically complex or difficult kitchen appliances out there, but there are still a few key differences you will want to consider when shopping for a new one.
 The first thing is deciding if you even need a kitchen appliance dedicated to baking bread and what is different when using one versus baking in a conventional oven.

 Baking Method: Machine vs. Traditional Oven

-While both a kitchen appliance and a normal oven can bake great bread, the finished product undeniably comes out quite a bit different.
-Bread baked in a traditional oven is usually a freeform load, meaning the dough is briefly shaped after rising and baked without a pan on a baking stone.
+While both one of these kitchen appliances and a traditional oven can bake great bread, the finished product undeniably comes out quite a bit different.
+Bread baked in a conventional oven is usually a freeform loaf, meaning the dough is briefly shaped after rising and baked without a pan on a baking stone.
 Freeform bread has a much airier and less dense internal structure — the "crumb" of the bread — and a thicker and crunchier crust, as it is exposed to much more intense heat than what is generated in a bread maker.

-Whatever, your preferences when it comes to bread are, bread machines undeniably have a huge advantage over traditional baking: ease of use.
+Regardless of whether you prefer bread from a machine or a conventional oven, bread machines undeniably have a huge advantage over traditional baking: convenience and ease of use.